therealergo/Base-ESP32/README.md

-# SaucyBytes ESP32 Base
+# SaucyBytes ESP32 Base <!-- From ESP32-Base, CHANGE for an actual project README -->

-## Overview
+## Overview <!-- From ESP32-Base, CHANGE for an actual project README -->

 This repository holds a base all-in-one build setup for ESP32.
 Included are the tools required for VS Code compilation, upload and flashing the ESP32.

-To get this project running on your machine follow the steps below.
+## Creating an ESP32-Based project <!-- From ESP32-Base, REMOVE for an actual project README -->

+The easiest way to create a new ESP32 project is by importing this repository.
+This can be done with the following steps:
+1. Create a new git repository (in the correct organization) using GitHub's green **New**  button on the organization page.
+2. Put in a reasonable name under **Repository name** (and maybe a description in the next box), then hit **Create repository**.
+3. In the bottom-left of the page, hit the **Import code** button.
+4. Now, paste in this git link ```https://github.com/SaucyBytes/SB-Base-ESP32.git``` under **Your old repository’s clone URL**.
+5. Hit **Begin import**.
+At this point, you may have to input your GitHub credentials.
+When this is done, your development git repository is ready to use.

-## VS Code environment setup
+## VS Code environment setup <!-- From ESP32-Base, DONT CHANGE for an actual project README -->

 1. Download the prerequisites:
     1. VS Code editor from their [downloads page](https://code.visualstudio.com/download).